Kaaaron/BPVirtualBoneAccess/README.md

-# Small Plugin to access Virtual Bones from Blueprints
+# A Small Plugin to access Virtual Bones from Blueprints

 ## Why?
 A while ago, a question on the AnimState Discord server came up on whether it is possible to get more details about virtual bones from Blueprints.